What Should I Do If a Drug I Was Prescribed Gets Recalled?

 The U.S. Food and Drug Administration, or FDA, only recalls a pharmaceutical or asks the drug's manufacturer to voluntarily recall it when there has been a series of complaints about health issues linked to the drug.
 While side effects do not occur in every case where there is a potentially dangerous drug on the market, it is best to stop taking the said drug until the product has been tested.

 A recall means you may be exposed to serious risks if you continue taking the recalled medication.
 An excellent source for learning whether a prescription drug has been subject to a recall can be found on the FDA's website.

 The first step is to contact a physician immediately to determine whether you are suffering side effects associated with the recalled drug and to discuss alternative medications.
-These side effects may be mild or serious, but regardless, they should be looked into by your doctor.
-Your doctor may have prescribed you a certain medication without knowing that there would be negative side effects because they, like you, were not properly warned by drug manufacturers.
+These side effects may be mild or severe, but regardless, they should be looked into by your doctor.
+Your doctor may have prescribed you a particular medication without knowing that there would be adverse side effects because they, like you, were not adequately warned by drug manufacturers.
 If you have medical expenses because you took a recalled drug, seek the help of a legal professional.